April 06, 2017, GIR

 Switzerland’s top court has said Finma cannot rely on unverified facts when placing individuals on a watch list that could ruin their careers.

 The FCA has reopened an investigation into Barclays’ 2008 financial crisis fundraising in Qatar as charging decisions in the SFO investigation draw near.

 March 22, 2017, GIR

-A UK Supreme Court ruling that found the FCA did not improperly identify Achilles Macris when it fined JPMorgan over the “London Whale” trades failed to strike the right balance between individual rights and regulatory efficiency, lawyers say.
+The UK Supreme Court's Macris decision fails to strike the right balance between individual rights and regulatory efficiency, lawyers say.

 February 27, 2017, GIR